liamadoyle/US_Homicides/analysis/README.md

 This folder contains the analysis files for the **US Homicides (1976-2024)** project.
 The analyses focus on exploring/visualizing the data and building a machine learning model to predict whether a homicide case will be solved.

 ## File Descriptions
-- **`analysis.qmd`**: A Quarto document containing the full code and narrative for the analysis.
+- **`us_homicide_data.qmd`**: A Quarto document containing the full code and narrative for the analysis.
 This file is intended for those with R and RStudio installed who wish to reproduce or adapt the analysis.
-- **`analysis.html`**: A rendered HTML file of the Quarto document, viewable in any web browser.
+- **`us_homicide_data.html`**: A rendered HTML file of the Quarto document, viewable in any web browser.
 This is a static version of the analysis, including both code and output, for easy sharing.

 ## Reproducibility
 ### Requirements